linuxserver/docker-swag/README.md

 To enable QUIC, expose 443/UDP to your clients, then uncomment both QUIC listeners in all of your active proxy confs, as well as the default conf, and restart the container.

+You should also uncomment the `Alt-Svc` header in your `ssl.conf` so that browsers are aware that you offer QUIC connectivity.

 ### Migration from the old `linuxserver/letsencrypt` image

 Please follow the instructions [on this blog post](https://www.linuxserver.io/blog/2020-08-21-introducing-swag#migrate).